 7. Toilet cleaner

 With cleaning toilets, you can go the chemical route or the natural route.
-The chemical route is simple – purchase some commercial toilet cleaner and use as instructed whenever you need to clean the toilets.
+The chemical route is simple – purchase some commercial cleaning materials such as toilet cleaner and use as instructed whenever you need to clean the toilets.
 The natural route is something more along the lines of baking soda and vinegar and a toilet brush.
 Figure out what works for you!

 8. Glass cleaner